 is the maximum supported modulation order given by higher layer parameter supportedModulationOrderDL for downlink and higher layer parameter supportedModulationOrderUL for uplink.

-is the scaling factor given by higher layer parameter scalingFactor and can take the values 1, 0.8, 0.75, and 0.4.
+is the scaling factor given by higher layer parameter scalingFactor or scalingFactor-1024QAM-FR1 and can take the values 1, 0.8, 0.75, and 0.4.

 is the numerology (as defined in TS 38.211 [6])